 My name is Rachel.
-I have been creating jewelry for 17 years.
+I have been creating jewelry for almost 20 years.
 My life background is in art, but I also enjoy grammar and math, strangely.

 I am the oldest of four kids.
 We’re all grown now, but I spent the majority of my teen years and twenties babysitting for them and other children.

-I was born in Long Island, New York, but I spent most of my childhood just outside of Atlanta, Georgia with a brief stint in Texas in between.
+I was born in New York, but I spent most of my childhood in the south.
 My father’s side of the family originated in Greece, and my mother’s family is Jewish, though I don't know the country of origin.

 While jewelry is my main artistic love, I also experiment in many different art forms.
-In my ‘studio’ (which in New York means half of the bedroom without the bed) you will find supplies for sewing, painting (acrylic, oil, watercolor, and enamel), leather-working, felting, cross-stitching, yarn crafts, and then also drawers full of found objects like papers and boxes that had pretty designs.
+In my studio, you will find supplies for sewing, painting (acrylic, oil, watercolor, and enamel), leather-working, felting, cross-stitching, yarn crafts, and then also drawers full of found objects like papers and boxes that had pretty designs.

 I am also rather proficient in the art of food.
 I’m a great cook, a decent baker, a trained barista, and a trained bartender.
 I can also open a can of cat food without getting any of the liquid on me which basically makes me an expert.